Unfortunately, depression is often a common companion of chronic health conditions, especially autoimmunity and lupus.

 Sensitivity to the sun can be devastating as you have to plan your day around avoiding the sun or suffer the consequences.
 The sun’s UV rays can cause skin damage and trigger immune flare-up and symptoms.
 In sun-sensitive individuals, sun exposure can mean painful sunburns, rashes, aches and pains, and fatigue even after short stints in the sun.

-So how can you avoid/minimize UV exposure?
+So how can you avoid/minimize UV exposure when you have lupus?

 - Cover up!
 Wear a hat, long sleeves, an umbrella, and gloves.

 - Avoid the sun between 11 a.m. and 3 p.m. as this is when the sun’s rays are strongest.

 - Be aware of the effects of indoor lighting as indoor fluorescent lights can also create problems in some sensitive people.
 Don’t be afraid to discuss with your employer, etc.

 - Be aware of things that may increase your sensitivity to the sun:

 - Certain drugs can contribute to or increase photosensitivity, such as certain antifungal drugs, antihistamines, oral contraceptives, non-steroidal anti-inflammatory drugs (NSAIDs like ibuprofen and naproxen), antibiotics, oral diabetes drugs, diuretics, and tricyclic antidepressants.
 The same is true of the herbal remedy St. John’s wort, which is taken for depression, anxiety, and PMS.